cert-orangecyberdefense/datalake/docs/Add_threats.md

 *Currently the result outputted with `-o` depends on the API endpoints call:
 * The bulk one will only return the hashkeys of the created threats.
 This is the default behavior.
 * The classic one will return all the details about created threats.
 This endpoint can be forced with the option `--no-bulk`

+### Environment variables

+For the bulk mode, the following environment variable can be used

+* `OCD_DTL_MAX_BACK_OFF_TIME` allow to set the maximum time period to wait between two api calls to check if the bulk search is ready.  *default is 120 seconds*.
+* `OCD_DTL_MAX_BULK_THREATS_TIME` is the maximum time period, in seconds, to wait for the manual submission to be processed, after which the threats will be considered failed. *default is 600 seconds*.
+* `OCD_DTL_MAX_BULK_THREATS_IN_FLIGHT` is the maximum bulk requests made in parallel, increasing this value may result in your personal queue limit to be reached. *default is 10*.